alkasima/alx-pre_course/0x01-git/README.md

-Updating my readme content
-Hello
+This is the readme file